 Green Eggs & Ham (2019)

-On the road trip to save an endangered animal, polar opposites Guy and Sam learn to try new things like friendship – and a certain delectable dish.
+On the road trip to save an endangered animal, opposites Guy and Sam learn to try new things like friendship – and a certain delectable dish.

 Boss Baby: Back in Business (2018)

 With a little help from his brother and accomplice Tim, Boss Baby tries to balance family life with his job at Baby Corp headquarters.

 A misfit alien named Oh moves in with Tip and her family, in a series that picks up the dynamic duo’s adventures where the hit film left off.

 Imaginative boy Ben transforms his city by bringing colorful street art to life, armed with a magic paintbrush and the classic sounds of Motown.

 A prankster prince who wants to experience life as an ordinary teen leaves his kingdom to live incognito with a single mom and her studious son.